lenards/mr-naims/README.md

      python simple.py [options] -f inputfile

-inputfile may be a PDF, image, Office Document, Text file, or Newick tree.
+inputfile may be a PDF, image, Office Document, Text file, Newick tree, or [NeXML file](http://www.nexml.org) (NeXML support is experimental).
 It will be sent to [Global Names Recognition and Discovery](http://gnrd.globalnames.org) to extract a list of scientific names, unless you specify -s/--skip-gnrd.
+Run `python simple.py -h` for help.
 If providing a newick tree, specify the -n option.

 If you would like to limit the TNRS search to a specific provider, use the --source option, e.g. `--source MSW3`